All Episodes

 He is not only underwater, he's underwater by double digits in all those states.

-If he were to run again, and then a lot of people say that's absolutely not gonna happen.
+And then a lot of people say that's absolutely not going to happen.

 And then, like I said on your show on Tuesday night, who's the plan B?